UVic-Data-Science-for-SE/course/README.md

 # Readings

 Each week there are 2-3 readings.
-Everyone must do the readings before the Tuesday class. **For the Applications topics (second half of term)**, summarize the readings in Brightspace and [post those to the class](blogposts.md) Teams channel.
+Everyone must do the readings before the Tuesday class. **For the Applications topics (second half of term)**, summarize the readings, add your insights, and [post those to the class](blogposts.md) Teams channel.
 You are also expected to comment on other blog posts as part of the class participation mark, as well as engage in discussion in the class itself.

 # Project